Belarusian Government Officials Charged with Aircraft Piracy for Diverting Ryanair Flight 4978 to Arrest Dissident Journalist in May 2021

 The Diversion of the Flight

-Once the Flight reached Belarusian airspace, FNU LNU instructed the senior air traffic controller who was responsible for communicating with the Flight to inform the pilots of the purported bomb threat, describe that the threat had been sent by email, and make specific statements to ensure the threat seemed credible and to coerce the Flight to divert to Minsk.
-For example, FNU LNU directed that the air traffic controller should falsely inform the pilots that the threat to the aircraft was a level “red”—the most specific and credible category of threat.
-FNU LNU provided updates on the execution of the plot in real time to his superior in the Belarusian security services, ANDREY ANTOLIEVICH LNU, at one point expressing concern that the pilots might be stalling for time and the Flight might soon leave Belarusian airspace, which would jeopardize the success of their diversion scheme.
-In response to the false information conveyed as part of the defendants’ plot, the pilots of the Flight ultimately declared an emergency and diverted to Minsk National Airport, in accordance with the directives from CHURO and FNU LNU.
+Once the Flight reached Belarusian airspace, Fnu Lnu instructed the senior air traffic controller who was responsible for communicating with the Flight to inform the pilots of the purported bomb threat, describe that the threat had been sent by email, and make specific statements to ensure the threat seemed credible and to coerce the Flight to divert to Minsk.
+For example, Fnu Lnu directed that the air traffic controller should falsely inform the pilots that the threat to the aircraft was a level “red” – the most specific and credible category of threat.
+Fnu Lnu provided updates on the execution of the plot in real time to his superior in the Belarusian security services, Andry Antolievich Lnu, at one point expressing concern that the pilots might be stalling for time and the Flight might soon leave Belarusian airspace, which would jeopardize the success of their diversion scheme.
+In response to the false information conveyed as part of the defendants’ plot, the pilots of the Flight ultimately declared an emergency and diverted to Minsk National Airport, in accordance with the directives from Churo and Fnu Lnu.

 Soon after the diversion of the Flight, Belarusian government officials began to cover up what had happened.
-On or about May 24, 2021, the day after the Flight was diverted, CHURO appeared at a press conference in Belarus with other Belarusian officials to address the Flight’s diversion.
-During the press conference, CHURO stated falsely that the Belarusian authorities had “done everything according to their technology and their job responsibilities” in handling the Flight.
-In reality, CHURO knew that he and his co-conspirators had contrived the false bomb threat and had directed the Flight to divert to Minsk so that Belarusian security services could arrest Individual-1 and Individual-2.
-To further conceal the defendants’ plot, KAZYUCHITS directed Belarusian air traffic authorities to create false incident reports, including by doctoring the reports to misrepresent that the bomb threat was received at approximately the same time that the Flight entered Belarusian airspace and omit the fact that FNU LNU of the Belarusian security services was present in the operations room and directed activity during the Flight’s diversion.
+On or about May 24, 2021, the day after the Flight was diverted, Churo appeared at a press conference in Belarus with other Belarusian officials to address the Flight’s diversion.
+During the press conference, Churo stated falsely the Belarusian authorities had “done everything according to their technology and their job responsibilities” in handling the Flight.
+In reality, Churo knew that he and his co-conspirators had contrived the false bomb threat and had directed the Flight to divert to Minsk so that Belarusian security services could arrest Individual-1 and Individual-2.
+To further conceal the defendants’ plot, Kazyuchits directed Belarusian air traffic authorities to create false incident reports, including by doctoring the reports to misrepresent that the bomb threat was received at approximately the same time that the Flight entered Belarusian airspace and omit the fact that Fnu Lnu of the Belarusian security services was present in the operations room and directed activity during the Flight’s diversion.

 The defendants remain at large.
 The United States looks forward to working with our foreign partners to bring them to justice.

-Mr. Williams, Mr. Olsen, and Mr. Polite praised the outstanding efforts of a joint investigative team from the FBI’s New York Field Office, Counterintelligence Division and the New York Joint Terrorism Task Force, which principally consists of special agents from the FBI and detectives from the NYPD.
-They also thanked the FBI Legal Attaché Offices in Riga, Latvia; Warsaw, Poland; Athens, Greece; Kiev, Ukraine; and London, England; the National Transportation Safety Board; the Counterterrorism Section of the Department of Justice’s National Security Division; the Office of International Affairs and the Human Rights and Special Prosecutions Section of the Department of Justice’s Criminal Division; Poland’s Internal Security Agency and the Mazowieckie Regional Prosecutor’s Office; and Lithuanian authorities for their assistance with this investigation.
+This case was jointly investigated by the FBI’s New York Field Office, Counterintelligence Division Foreign Influence Task Force and the New York Joint Terrorism Task Force, which principally consists of special agents from the FBI and detectives from the NYPD; as well as the FBI Legal Attaché Offices in Riga, Latvia; Warsaw, Poland; Athens, Greece; Kiev, Ukraine; and London; the National Transportation Safety Board; the Justice Department’s National Security Division Counterterrorism Section and Criminal Division’s Human Rights and Special Prosecutions Section, and the Office of International Affairs.
+Poland’s Internal Security Agency and the Mazowieckie Regional Prosecutor’s Office; and Lithuanian authorities provided valuable assistance with this investigation.

-This prosecution is being handled by the Office’s National Security and International Narcotics Unit.
-Assistant U.S. Attorneys David W. Denton, Jr. and Elinor L. Tarlow are in charge of the prosecution, with assistance from Trial Attorneys Jennifer Burke of the Counterterrorism Section and Jamie Perry and Christian Levesque of the Human Rights and Special Prosecutions Section.
+Assistant U.S. Attorneys David W. Denton Jr. and Elinor L. Tarlow for the Southern District of New York are prosecuting the case, with assistance from Trial Attorneys Jennifer Burke of the National Security Division’s Counterterrorism Section, and Jamie Perry and Christian Levesque of the Criminal Division’s Human Rights and Special Prosecutions Section.